 Tax fraud: Illegal.
 Fraud is included under the definition of a "tax offense" per the TAA.
 This happens when you intentionally misrepresent your financial position to SARS.

 Under the Tax Administration Act, SARS can hand out some heavy penalties for tax evasion or fraud.
 Both tax evasion and tax fraud carry a maximum prison sentence of up to five years.
 SARS can also hand out administrative penalties - even just for being late on your tax return - up to R16,000 a month depending on your income, for each month that non-compliance continues, for a maximum of 35 months.

 If you didn't know crypto was taxed and you've previously avoided crypto taxes unintentionally, don't panic.

-It's important to note, using the VPD doesn't guarantee you won't face additional fines - but those who use the VPD are generally viewed far more favourably by SARS than those who don't.
+It's important to note, that using the VPD doesn't guarantee you won't face additional fines - but those who use the VPD are generally viewed far more favourably by SARS than those who don't.

-Once you, or your accountant, have worked out what your crypto tax totals are, you need to submit these totals on your annual tax return.
 There is a section specifically outlined for capital gains declarations on disposals which makes a specific reference to cryptocurrency.

 If you are a trader, there is a different section for the income earned from your trades.
-SARS eFiling platform is the easiest way for you to submit your returns and is very user-friendly.
+The SARS eFiling platform is the easiest way for you to submit your returns and is very user-friendly.